This post was updated on May 24th, 2026 and covers script version 2.3.0.

 Manage-LenovoBiosSettings.ps1

 This script takes the basic commands and adds logic to allow for a more automated settings management process.
-The script has four parameters.
+The script has six parameters.

-• GetSettings – Use this parameter to instruct the script to generate a list of all current BIOS settings.
+- GetSettings – Use this parameter to instruct the script to generate a list of all current BIOS settings.
+Each setting is listed with its current value and, where available, its possible values.
 The settings will be displayed to the screen by default.

 When using the script to set settings, the list of settings can either be specified in the script itself or in a CSV file.
 To specify settings in the script, look for the $Settings array near the top of the script.
 The settings should be in the format of “Setting Name,Setting Value”